-The selection of the quadrature approximation is done in the quadratureProperties dictionary, contained in the constant directory of the corresponding case.
+The selection of the quadrature approximation, for solvers which allow it to be selected by the user, is done in the quadratureProperties dictionary, contained in the constant directory of the corresponding case.

 It is possible to have different instances of a quadrature approximation in the same solver, for example when solving a mixing and population balance problem.
 In order to allow difference settings to be specified for each quadrature approximation, the following naming convention is adopted: